Berg0162/simcline/README.md

       buffer[i] = *data++;
     }
    }

 ```
-All ANT+ pages are handled, parsed and relevant variables set
+All ANT+ FE-C message pages are handled, parsed and relevant variables set to new values
 ```C++
   // Show the actual values of the trainer on the Oled if (OledDisplaySelection == 1) {